 "A virtue is a habitual and firm disposition to do the good.
 It allows the person not only to perform good acts, but to give the best of himself.
 The virtuous person tends toward the good with all his sensory and spiritual powers; he pursues the good and chooses it in concrete actions" (Catechism of the Catholic Church, 1803).

 The Hastings Catholic Schools Unity Board adopted Virtue-Based Restorative Discipline during the 2013-2014 school year.
 Virtue-Based Restorative Discipline is built on the dignity of the human person.
 By fostering personal understanding and practice of character through timeworn teaching on virtue, students, parents, and teachers more fully experience personal growth, and in turn, integrate kindness into our interactions with those around us.
 The program offers teachers, parents, students, and schools a way to cultivate virtue while repairing harm from hurtful behaviors.

 Implementation of VBRD began during the 2014-2015 school year at both St. Michael and St. Cecilia Schools.
 The faculties in both buildings learned about virtues, the circle process, and restorative discipline practices.
-Students in grades K-8 learned about the circle process (class meetings).
-Elementary students participated in circles once a month and middle school students participated in at least three circles during the second semester.
+Students in grades K-8 learned about the circle process, or class meetings, during the introductory year.
+Currently, elementary students participate in circles once a month, and middle and high school students participate in circles throughout the year.